mattermost/mattermost-handbook/operations/research-and-development/product/product-management-team-handbook.md

   * Set up 1-1 times and create 1-1 doc
 * Look at the product with “fresh eyes”
   * Install Mattermost on your laptop, go through the motions of setting it up
-    * Optionally also install the Mattermost App on your mobile device
+    * Optionally also install the Mattermost Mobile App on your mobile device
   * As you read the documentation, look out for any improvements that can be made \(outdated information, spelling/grammar, etc\)

-### First Week
+### First week

 Objective: Introduction to customers team members, resources, and make first contribution